The EJBCA framework for timer services handles procedures that run on a timely basis, performing various background tasks.

 See org.ejbca.core.model.services.actions.DummyAction for an example implementation.

-See the guide on how to modify EJBCA on how to make sure that your plugin service gets deployed with EJBCA.
+For information on how to make sure that your plugin service gets deployed with EJBCA, see Modifying EJBCA